-We find that many of our new readers join us by searching for a house renovation cost calculator.
-We collect real cost data from our projects and are happy to share the figures with you below.
+Many of our new readers join us by searching for a house renovation cost calculator.
+Over the past 14 years we have collected real cost data from our projects and are happy to share the figures with you.
+Below you will find links to the cost of major home renovations as well as to cost of home electrics, cost of flooring, cost of decoration and so on.

 House renovation costs